 Next half term we are looking forward to finding out more about living things and their habitats and how animals are classified.
 In addition to this, we will be using our historical skills to sift and evaluate sources to try and construct an accurate view of the past.

-On the 5th November 2020, Y6 will be visited by our local PCSO.
-This will be the first of three visits that we will receive throughout the year.
-The focus of the first session will be 'Online Relationships' where we will think about accessible social media and how we should behave when using them.
+On the 5th November 2020, Y6 were visited by our local PCSO.
+This was the first of four visits that we will receive throughout the year.
+The focus of the first session was 'Online Relationships' where we thought about accessible social media and how we should behave when using them.